Top 10 Wedding Fights Engaged Couples Have (and How to Avoid Them)

 This could be a blessing in disguise, according to our experts.
 "If you pay attention, the prenuptial agreement can be as big an asset for you as it is for him," says Tessina.
 "It's another way to discuss essential financial issues before you commit."
 Naturally, the prenup brings up more than just finances for many couples.
 "This is usually experienced as an emotional issue between the couple, often involving feelings of trust, commitment, and faith in each other and the future of the marriage," says Patrick Gannon.
 "Don't let this issue remain unresolved, because it can erode the love you have for each other."

-The PastHe is good friends with an old girlfriend and wants her to attend the wedding.
-You wouldn't mind if she were dead.
+He's good friends with an old girlfriend and wants her to attend the wedding.
+You wouldn't mind if you never saw her again.